Shawano murder suspect heading to trial - NewsBreak

 Related

-Matthew Beyer, a 38-year-old Manitowoc man, has been found guilty for the deaths of his two children, 5-year-old William Beyer, and 3-year-old Danielle Beyer.

-Matthew Beyer found guilty of killing his two younger children, sentenced to life in prison
+Matthew Beyer convicted of killing his children, swiftly sentenced to life without parole

 APPLETON, Wis.
-(WFRV) – The father accused of killing his two younger children back in 2020 was found guilty in Outagamie County Court on Tuesday afternoon and will spend the rest of his life behind bars.
-38-year-old Matthew Beyer was found guilty on both counts of First Degree Intentional...
+(WBAY) - It was swift justice in Outagamie County Tuesday afternoon when jurors found Matthew Beyer guilty of killing his two young children, reaching a verdict less than an hour after starting deliberations.
+Then the judge sentenced Beyer to two life prison terms without parole less than an...

 WBAY Green Bay